How to Use This Calculator

 The Comparative Logic of Renting vs. Buying

-This calculator performs a multi-year projection, comparing the cumulative cash outflows for renting against the cumulative cash outflows for buying, while also factoring in the wealth-building aspect of home equity.
+The calculator performs a multi-year projection, comparing cumulative cash outflows while factoring in wealth-building from home equity.

-Total Rent Cost = Annual Rent Cost × Years in City
+Total Rent Cost = Annual Rent Cost x Years in City

-Total Owning Cost = Annual Owning Cost × Years in City
+Total Owning Cost = Annual Owning Cost x Years in City

-Future Home Value = Home Purchase Price × (1 + Annual Home Appreciation / 100)^Years in City
+Future Home Value = Home Purchase Price x (1 + Annual Appreciation / 100)^Years

 Equity Gained = Future Home Value - Home Purchase Price